Binnawee Homestead: History

 Henry Cox was the son of William Cox, who was responsible for the construction on the first road across the Blue Mountains.
 Henry Cox became the first grantee of the land now known as Binnawee, bought at a cost of 244 pounds and registered in 1834.
 This grant adjoined further of his crown grants to the east and to the north.
-In 1852 Henry Cox sold the Cullenbone property, including Binnawee, to William Lewis, whose father Richard Lewis had worked with Henyr's father on the road construction project as Chief Superintendent.
+In 1852 Henry Cox sold the Cullenbone property, including Binnawee, to William Lewis, whose father Richard Lewis had worked with Henry's father on the road construction project as Chief Superintendent.
 Throughout the 1850s Lewis took up several runs on the Castlereagh River.
 Perhaps buoyed by his prosperity, Lewis is believed to have built the Georgian two-storey homestead which was initially called "LoisAlle".

 By 1862 Lewis was insolvent and all of his real estate interests seized and sold.
 "LoisAlle" was purchased by the Blackmen brothers of Mudgee, cousins of Lewis' wife.
 William Richard and Samuel Alfred Blackman, sons of Mudgee pioneers, William and Sarah Blackman, became prominent landowners in the Mudgee district.
 In 1869 William bought out Samuel's share in the property and lived there during the 1870s, occasionally leasing the house and portions of adjoining land.

 In 1878 Blackman sold the property to George Henry Cox of Burrundulla, a prominent pastoralist in Mudgee (and nephew of the original grantee - he was also Henry Cox's son-in-law since he had married his cousin Henrietta).
 George Henry Cox absorbed the property into his adjoining landholding known as Piambong and the house and lands were leased.
 From 1883 to 1886 the house was occupied by George Henry Cox's eldest son, George Henry Frederick Cox.
 In the late 1890s the house was occupied by John Turner McRae, a nephew by marriage and manager of Piambong.
 Legal documentation in 1898 refers to him as John Turner McRae as of "Binnawee", although it is not known precisely when or by whom the property was given this name.